A Stroll at Kinloch

 Perhaps the Green Lady wept a great deal, for the castle fell to ruin and

 most of its stone was removed.
-A few miles more, and we
+A few miles more, and

-arrived at last at Armadale Castle.
+arrived at Armadale Castle.

 Armadale and The MacDonalds